Dollar Bill Origami

 Delightfully folded money can be given as tips, for example, in restaurants.
 They can also be given as wedding present, for example, a dollar bill butterfly.
 It’s an interesting twist to the age-old concept of cash gifts.
 [Photo by S Hecht].

 Dollar bill folding can be done in any country, but it is particularly popular in USA.
 Why is this?
 It is not possible to explain the tendencies of the American public, but here is

 one possible reason.
 The lowest American dollar bill is worth $1, thus you can afford to fold and give away a dollar.
 In contrast, the smallest Canadian bill is $5; and in Mexico, the smallest bill is $10 neuvos peso.
 The smallest British note is 5 pound; and the smallest Japanese note is 1000 yen.
 In Europe, the smallest note is 5 euros.

 There are many diagrams for folding $origami models.
 On occasion, people will use money to fold modular origami models.
 Here, two or more bills are folded and combined to form a larger model.

-Shown on the left: This modular star is made from 5 Canadian five-dollar bills.
+Shown on the right: This modular star is made from 5 Canadian five-dollar bills.
 Joe Gilardi made Five Intersecting Tetrahedra using 30 USA one-dollar bills.
 Even more amazing is Stephen Watson's modular swan which is made of 500 (scanned) five-pound British notes.
 Equally amazing is Tine De Ruysser's 6 necklaces made from banknotes from 6 different countries (China, USA, Australia, Europe, South Africa, Argentina).

 Honestly, if you were to receive such wonderful dollar bill origami models, would you unfold it to use the money?
 Or leave the model folded?